wifisensing/PicoScenes-Manual/source/features_pricing.rst

 SDR: NI USRP Hardware and HackRF One
 ++++++++++++++++++++++++++++++++++++++++++++++++

-One of the major highlights of the PicoScenes platform is its built-in high-performance software baseband implementation of 802.11 PHY, which supports the 802.11a/g/n/ac/ax/be protocols, 4096-QAM, up to 320 MHz CBW and LDPC codecs.
+One of the major highlights of the PicoScenes platform is its built-in high-performance software baseband implementation of 802.11 PHY, which *supports the 802.11a/g/n/ac/ax/be protocols, 4096-QAM, up to 320 MHz CBW and LDPC codecs*.
 Developed in C++, it leverages multi-threading and CPU instruction sets like AVX2 for accelerated processing.

 .. csv-table::
     :header: "Feature", "Description","Free","Pro"